ISISComputingGroup/ibex_developers_manual/IBEX-Ports.md

 | Database server | 9009 |
 | JSON Bourne server | 9012 |

-IOCs are assigned ports as part of the build process.
+IOCs are assigned ports as part of the build process starting from 20000.

 ## Other Ports